Skip to main content

 Clear Lease Agreement

 Include detailed terms about the security deposit in the lease agreement.
-Specify the amount, conditions for deductions, and the process to return a tenant money when the tenant moves.
+Specify the amount, conditions for deductions, and the process to return a tenant's money when the tenant moves.

 Separate Account